My reading in 2021

 Meditations, by Marcus Aurelius

 In the year when my mother died from ALS, and the cacophony of Trump was inescapable, The Meditations of Marcus Aurelius centered me and grounded me.
-My second reading, I read one page every day for a year, as my morning meditation.
+For my second reading, I read one page every day for a year, as my morning meditation.
 Every bleeping line has wisdom in it.

 Then what is to be prized?
 An audience clapping?
 No. No more than the clacking of their tongues.
 Which is all that public praise amounts to—a clacking of tongues.
 So we throw out other people’s recognition.
 What’s left for us to prize?
 I think it’s this: to do (and not do) what we were designed for.